 - Interruption Marketing – this concept is similar to outbound marketing, its simply interrupting what people are doing and showing them your Ad.
 The idea is interrupting what your viewers are currently doing, it works but it’s not the ideal world.
 The ideal is not to interrupt people with content they might not find relevant.
 The ideal is to understand their behaviors and get their permission to market to them and that is what leads to the other types of marketing.

-- Behavioral Marketing – This is taking insights, taking data, understanding people’s behavior, what are their interest?
+- Behavioural Marketing – This is taking insights, taking data, understanding people’s behaviour, what are their interest?
 What are the things they like?
 How long do they spend on internet?
 What channels do they spend their time on?
 What kind of content do they like to consume?
-Understanding their behavior, getting insights from it, feeding them with content adverts that fits their behavior.
+Understanding their behaviour, getting insights from it, feeding them with content adverts that fits their behaviour.
 This way, when people see these adverts, when they see your content it will no longer feel like you’re interrupting them because the advert is contextual or it’s relevant to them.

 - Permission Marketing – This is about opt-in and opt-out.
 A very good example is Email marketing, when you sign up for a newsletter for any brand, they give you the option to opt-in or opt-out.